felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 I’d like to emphasize here **my ResNet implementation was my own interpretation and might not be correct at all** and might not be consistent with the original authors' implementation.

 I then tried to replicate the **50-layer ResNet with bottlenecking** (see Table 1 of the paper).
-This configuration overfits very quickly possibly due to the "width" of the network.
-So I followed the advice of the authors in section 4.2 and regularize the network by reducing the number of filters, and the network overfits much later in the training process.
+This configuration overfitted very quickly possibly due to the "width" of the network.
+So I followed the advice of the authors in section 4.2 and regularize the network by reducing the number of filters, and the network overfitted much later in the training process.
 I did not use bottlenecking after this point the filter sizes were not big.

-Later I turned back on dropout on the after the global pooling layer and found that it helped prevent overfitting significant.
-In fact, I found that dropout higher than 0.5 (e.g. 0.8) improves the validation score even more.
+Later I turned dropout back on and found that it helped prevent overfitting significantly.
+In fact I found that dropout higher than 0.5 (e.g. 0.8) improves the validation score even more.

-I also successfully trained a **very deep and very thin CNN with 69 layers** at the very end of the competition.
+Near the end of the competition, I also successfully trained a **very deep and very thin ResNet with 67 layers**.
+Below is its model definition:

+{% highlight py %}
+l = nn.layers.InputLayer(
+    name='in', shape=(None, 3, image_size, image_size)
+)
+# 256x256

+l = conv2dbn(
+    l, name='l1c1', num_filters=32, filter_size=(7, 7), stride=2,
+    **conv_kwargs
+)
+# 128x128

+l = nn.layers.dnn.MaxPool2DDNNLayer(l, name='l1p', pool_size=(3, 3), stride=2)
+# 64x64

+for i in range(3):
+    l = residual_block(
+        l, name='2c%s' % i,
+        num_filters=48, filter_size=(3, 3),
+        num_layers=2, **conv_kwargs
+    )
+# 64x64

+for i in range(4):
+    actual_stride = 2 if i == 0 else 1
+    l = residual_block(
+        l, name='3c%s' % i,
+        num_filters=64, filter_size=(3, 3), stride=actual_stride,
+        num_layers=2, **conv_kwargs
+    )
+# 32x32

+for i in range(23):
+    actual_stride = 2 if i == 0 else 1
+    l = residual_block(
+        l, name='4c%s' % i,
+        num_filters=80, filter_size=(3, 3), stride=actual_stride,
+        num_layers=2, **conv_kwargs
+    )
+# 16x16

+for i in range(3):
+    actual_stride = 2 if i == 0 else 1
+    l = residual_block(
+        l, name='5c%s' % i,
+        num_filters=128, filter_size=(3, 3), stride=actual_stride,
+        num_layers=2, **conv_kwargs
+    )
+# 8x8

+l = nn.layers.dnn.Pool2DDNNLayer(l, name='gp', pool_size=8, mode='average_inc_pad')
+l = nn.layers.DropoutLayer(l, name='gpdrop', p=0.8)

+l = nn.layers.DenseLayer(l, name='out', num_units=n_classes, nonlinearity=nn.nonlinearities.softmax)
+{% endhighlight %}

-Interestingly I found that using the ADAM optimizer instead of SGD leads to more stable validation loss.
-Also, comparing to the 19-layer OxfordNet, the 69-layer ResNet was faster per epoch but slower to reach similar validation loss.
+Interestingly comparing with SGD, the ADAM optimizer led to more stable validation loss.
+Also, comparing to the 19-layer OxfordNet, the 67-layer ResNet was faster per epoch but slower to reach similar validation loss.
 However I have not confirmed if it was simply because of unoptimized learning rate.

-Overall, I feel that there is still a lot of room to explore to best apply residual training to neural network.
+At the end, I still had a lot of questions about how to best apply residual training to neural network.
 For example, if residual learning is so effective, would learning the residual of the residual error be even more effective (shortcut of shortcut layer)?
 Why does the optimizer has difficulty learning the original mapping in the first place?
 Can we combine ResNet with Highway Network?
 If the degradation problem is largely overcome, are the existing regularization techniques (maxout, dropout, l2 etc.) still applicable?

 ### 5.2 Inception v3